Cluster-DE/cariad-eng-it-frame-wp02/readme.md

 - **AuthCode with PKCE:**

     Is used whenever a real user (not a service) wants to access an application.
-The authentication of the user is done directly by Keycloak providing a Single Sign-On (SSO) page.
-This is requested by the client application and protected with a Proof Key for Code Exchange (PKCE).
-After the user is successfully authenticated, the client application receives an authentication code.
+The authentication process is handled by Keycloak, which provides a Single Sign-On (SSO) page.
+The client application requests this page and uses Proof Key for Code Exchange (PKCE) for added security.
+Keycloak presents the authentication page and prompts the user to enter their credentials, such as username (email) and password.
+It is recommended to also configure multi-factor authentication (MFA) in the authentication flow.
+If MFA is enabled, Keycloak will prompt the user for the additional authentication step before returning the PKCE to the application.
+Once the user is successfully authenticated, the client application receives an authentication code.

     With this code, a token (optionally and recommended a refresh token) can be requested from the identity provider Keycloak.
 The token is a signed string with user information and additional information such as rights, roles, and more.
 The token is sent (commonly in the HTTP header) to the server-side application with the requests (e.g., Get Repo Details).
 The server-side application checks the token's validity and if the user is authorized to perform the action.